hjamiec02/stock-analysis/README.md

   Pros

    There are several pros to refactoring code.
-Refactored code is cleaner, more efficient and can help you debug problems with origianl code.
+Refactored code is cleaner, more efficient and can help you debug problems with original code.

   Cons

-  The cons associated with refactoring code include potintial repeated errors from the original code, incompatible data, and syntax errors.
+  The cons associated with refactoring code include potential repeated errors from the original code, incompatible data, and syntax errors.

   Pros and Cons of the Refactored VBA Script